 Day 1: Cusco – Ollantaytambo – Km 104 – Machu Picchu (16km, 8 hrs)

-Start in Cusco around 4:00 am to drive to Ollantaytambo, take the first trains to Km 104, hike for about 7 hours to Machu Picchu, arrive in the afternoon through the Sungate, and enjoy Machu Picchu almost empty.
+Start in Cusco around 4:00 am and drive to Ollantaytambo to take the first train to Km 104.
+The hike for about 7 hours to Machu Picchu, arriving in the afternoon through the Sun Gate, and enjoying Machu Picchu almost empty.
 Later, take the bus down to Aguas Calientes.
 Dinner in a local restaurant, and spend the night in a hotel (Susanna INN, Intipunku, or similar).

 Day 2: Machu Picchu (The Lost City of The Incas) (3 hrs)

 On the last day, wake up early in the hotel.
 After breakfast, take the first buses to Machu Picchu to explore the citadel on a 3-hour guided tour.
-After exploring Machu Picchu, you will board the Panoramic trains back to Cusco.
+After exploring Machu Picchu, you will board the Panoramic Vistadome train to return.
 Arrive in Cusco around 7.30 pm, back in your hotel.

 - Pick up from your hotel on the morning of the tour.

 - All transportation during the duration of the trek

 - Professional tour guides